OpnLaaS/opnlaas/docs/Charter.md

 * **Bio:** Student interested in networking programming looking to create a network communication protocol that will require multiple hosts on a network.
 * **Motivation:** wants to have control of multiple hosts on a network for testing with minimal setup.
-* **Goals:** enable users to easily create multiple hosts on a network that can communicate with eachother.
+* **Goals:** enable users to easily create multiple hosts on a network that can communicate with each other.

 ### **Persona 5 - Alex - Student**

-* **Bio:** A student who challenges a friend to create a better chess engine, Student who wants to learn to make a large scale project for the first time in a friendly competition with their friends.
+* **Bio:** A chess coach who host their own chess engine to tests students.
+The engine is run locally to have full control and no one else can mess with it.
-* **Motivation:** Wants to test which of the engines are better by simulating many games against each other.
+* **Motivation:** Want to monitor long term progress of their athletes.
-* **Goals:** Provide compute to students to simulate hundreds of chess games.
+* **Goals:** Provide compute to Coach to record statistics about each student their progress.

 ## 4. Epics and Features